princessruthie/Popular-Movies-Stage-2/README.md

 To use this repository:
 * Clone the repo.
-* Get your own developer API from TMDb.
+* Get your own developer API key from TMDb.
 * Add the following line to your gradle.properties file, substituting your own key for ABC123.
 (You may have to create the file):  MyMovieDBApiKey="ABC123"